![]() |

 We run script as before

-For this example, we observe an influx of water into the column of solid, we can plot how it is changing over time.
-At every time step, solver monitor printing on the screen following lines
+For this example, we observe an influx of water into the column of the solid, we can plot how it is changing over time.
+At every time step, the solver monitor prints on the screen following lines

 63 TS dt 0.00242774 time 0.0710581 Flux at time 0.07106 3.859e-07 0 SNES Function norm 4.123926528377e-02 1 SNES Function norm 6.552371691866e-02 2 SNES Function norm 7.740255184123e-02 3 SNES Function norm 7.999178179888e-02 4 SNES Function norm 7.881110800442e-02 5 SNES Function norm 7.582982118207e-02 6 SNES Function norm 7.173427725809e-02 7 SNES Function norm 6.666200930695e-02 8 SNES Function norm 6.040633270649e-02 9 SNES Function norm 5.232159632926e-02 10 SNES Function norm 4.057267597689e-02 11 SNES Function norm 1.625005251310e-02 12 SNES Function norm 4.316837250846e-05 13 SNES Function norm 8.980432593466e-07 Nonlinear solve converged due to CONVERGED_FNORM_RELATIVE iterations 13 TSAdapt 'basic': step 63 accepted t=0.0710581 + 2.428e-03 wlte=0.546 family='beuler' scheme=0:'' dt=2.627e-03 64 TS dt 0.00262737 time 0.0734859 Flux at time 0.07349 3.812e-07 0 SNES Function norm 4.023589003253e-02 1 SNES Function norm 6.962486297267e-02 2 SNES Function norm 8.329691099303e-02 3 SNES Function norm 8.641640743250e-02 4 SNES Function norm 8.532070311444e-02 5 SNES Function norm 8.223165652333e-02 6 SNES Function norm 7.792739113001e-02 7 SNES Function norm 7.257891287567e-02 8 SNES Function norm 6.598809018682e-02 9 SNES Function norm 5.751011198160e-02 10 SNES Function norm 4.535116560548e-02 11 SNES Function norm 2.147388609216e-02 12 SNES Function norm 1.073710142541e-05 13 SNES Function norm 4.011739514453e-11 Nonlinear solve converged due to CONVERGED_FNORM_ABS iterations 13 TSAdapt 'basic': step 64 accepted t=0.0734859 + 2.627e-03 wlte=0.588 family='beuler' scheme=0:'' dt=2.742e-03